Canada to require risk assessments for researchers to protect intellectual property

-The new research guidelines, detailed in a government statement, come as foreign spying and interference in Canada hit Cold War levels last year, in part because of vulnerabilities caused by the COVID-19 pandemic.
+The new research guidelines, detailed in a government statement, come as foreign spying and interference in Canada hit Cold War levels last year here, in part because of vulnerabilities caused by the COVID-19 pandemic.

 “By requiring that risk assessments be submitted with research funding requests, these new mandatory guidelines will help protect Canadian research, knowledge and intellectual property,” Innovation Minister Francois-Philippe Champagne said in the statement.